-Cash and cash equivalents was higher than 2018 and lower than 2017 and fluctuates depending on the timing of and receipt of sales proceeds.
-Total assets were lower than comparative periods due to depletion recorded on Cerro Prieto after reaching commercial production in 2016 and the impairment of the exploration and evaluation assets in Ecuador.
-Non-current financial liabilities is \$nil due to no portion of the loan currently being classified as long-term.
+Cash and cash equivalents were higher than 2019 and 2018 and fluctuates depending on the timing of and receipt of sales proceeds.
+Total assets were lower than 2018 due to depletion recorded on Cerro Prieto after reaching commercial production in 2016 and the impairment of the exploration and evaluation assets in Ecuador.
+Total assets were higher than 2019 as the result of an increase in inventory balance and investments in the current year.
+Noncurrent financial liabilities is \$1,634 due to the portion of the loan currently being classified as long-term and the warrant liability.